nsidc/qgreenland/doc/user/tutorials/interacting-with-geospatial-data.md

 **Note**: The QGreenland team has in a few instances included comments on ‘Noted Data Issues’.
 Read about ‘Noted Data Issues’ in the layer metadata.
-These are currently noted for the ‘Towns and settlements’ layer.
+These are currently noted for the ‘Populated places’ layer.
 Regardless, QGreenland makes no guarantees about the accuracy and validity of data contained in QGreenland.